 Address: Mall Rd, Anarkali Bazaar, Lahore, Punjab 54000

 Opening hours: Sat - Thu: 9am - 3:30pm (closed on Fri)

 Price: 20 PKR (0.15 USD) for Pakistani visitors, 400 PKR (3 USD) for non-Pakistani

 Lahore: a city of surprises

 Although Pakistan is less recognised among tourists and travellers than its neighbouring country, India, don’t let that put you off checking it out.
-Particularly in Lahore, there is plenty for tourists to see and do, and in this spectacular cultural centre you’ll experience a warm welcome along with the chance to see some of the most essential sights to be found around the city.
+Particularly in Lahore, there is plenty for tourists to see and do.
+More importantly, there are lots of dining options, from street foods to the best biryani spots!
+In this spectacular cultural centre, you’ll experience a warm welcome along with the chance to see some of the most essential sights to be found around the city.
 In a city with the rich history of Lahore, there’s always a learning experience to be had, so why not take the opportunity to check out this beautiful part of the world?

 Get Trip101 in your inbox